NupNik7/Lloyds-Code-Challenge-Android-App/README.md

 - Retrofit and OkHttp for networking
 - Dagger Hilt for Dependency Injection
 - Clean architecture; MVVM architecture for the Presentation layer
-- In the case of IOExceptions when fetching currency data from the API, we retry upto 3 times with an expoential backoff(exponentially increasing delay between network request retries)
+- In the case of IOExceptions when fetching currency data from the API, we retry upto 3 times with an exponential backoff(exponentially increasing delay between network request retries)